 These were a few ways we taught our children the importance of making much of Jesus during the Thanksgiving season.

-- Does Jesus and the spirit of thanksgiving remain in your heart?
+Do Jesus and the spirit of Thanksgiving remain in your heart?

 The spirit of Thanksgiving and making much of Jesus needs to be in our thoughts and hearts every single day.

 Giving thanks for not only the big moments in our lives or the answered prayers we spent so much time praying over but in all the little, insignificant moments that make up our days.